Wacom-Developer/personal-knowledge-library/docs/knowledge/services/group.md

     owner : str
         Owner id of the group.
     name : str
-        Display name of the group.
+        Display the name of the group.
     join_key : str
-        Key required to join the group.
-    rights : GroupAccessRight
+         Key is required to join the group. rights : GroupAccessRight
         Access rights associated with the group.
     group_users : List[User]